mtcbpdcdubai/Webtember_MTC/docs/Session 1.md

    # Tailwind CSS Configuration

-This is the configuration file for Tailwind CSS.
-It specifies which files Tailwind should scan for class names and allows you to customize the theme and plugins.
+This is your Tailwind CSS config file.
+It tells Tailwind which files to scan and allows customization.

 ```javascript
 /** @type {import('tailwindcss').Config} */